askmike/gekko/docs/strategies/introduction.md

     # How many candle intervals should a trend persist
     # before we consider it real?
     persistence = 1

-- short is the short EMA that moves closer to the real market (including noise)
-- long is the long EMA that lags behind the market more but is also more resistant to noise.
-- signal is the EMA weight calculated over the difference from short/long.
-- the down threshold and the up threshold tell Gekko how big the difference in the lines needs to be for it to be considered a trend.
-If you set these to 0 each line cross would trigger new advice.
-- persistence tells Gekko how long the thresholds needs to be met until Gekko considers the trend to be valid.

 ### PPO